 Stir every half hour or so.

-After 8-12 hours of heating and steeping, turn off the crockpot and allow the oil to cool before moving onto the next step.
+After about 2 hours of heating and steeping, turn off the crockpot and allow the oil to cool before moving onto the next step.

 3. Set up your strainer so it fits snugly in a container.
 Line with a large piece of cheesecloth.